 We have produced a flowchart detailing the process that your application will go through as eligibility for ALoMCP funding is assessed.
 It also contains guidance relating to what steps should be undertaken to ensure your generation site is G59/3-7 compliant.

 Northern Powergrid ALoMCP FAQs

-We have produced FAQs, available in the useful documents section below, which will provide additional detail on the process relevant to your application.
+We have produced FAQs, which will provide additional detail on the process relevant to your application.